Ranzig93/Hass-Efriends-Meter/README.md

   - Creates Home Assistant sensors for these values.
 - **Write mode**:
   - Periodically sends locally measured power data (e.g., from a Home Assistant sensor) to the E-Friends server via HTTP POST.
-  - Uses an API key for authentication.
+  - Uses an API key for authentication (you get it from efriends support).
 - **Peer Trading (optional)**:
   - Captures trading data (energy balance, order volume, etc.).
   - Dynamically creates sensors for each trader ID.